jveitchmichaelis/gotcha/README.md

 }
 ```

+While GOTCHA was initially used for processing terrestrial satellite imagery (e.g. SPOT), it has since been used in industrial applications such as surface reconstruction for crack/defect detection and is now routinely used for Martian applications, both for rover and orbital imagery.
+UCL was the first [NASA Regional Planetary Image Facility](https://en.wikipedia.org/wiki/Regional_Planetary_Image_Facility) (RPIF) outside the US, in 1980, and is therefore extremely well-placed for this kind of research.
+Prof. Muller is the current director of the UK NASA RPIF at UCL.

-various updates have been developed over the years, including Shin and Muller (this paper is already the 5th version of the codebase; s-gotcha is arguably the 6th generation):
+Various improvements and modifications have been developed over the years, including Shin and Muller (this paper is already the 5th version of the codebase; s-gotcha is arguably the 6th generation):

 ``` bibtex
 @article{article,